-Power vs strength is simply two different training methods in weight training; use them as and where you think you need them, avoid sticking with any one of them for much longer than a few months.
+Power vs strength is simply two different training methods in weight training; use them as and where you think you need them, avoid sticking with any one of them for prolonged periods as mentioned.

 Whether you train for strength or power take it one day at a time, if you’re determined... you will get there!
 I hope power vs strength has helped shed some light on the subject for you.